 The best center console fishing boat brands

 There are many types of fishing boats, but center consoles have long been a favored choice for offshore fishing enthusiasts, and they line the marinas up and down the coast with their impressive set-ups, meaty outboard engines (two, three or four are not uncommon), and range of fishing gear.
-Big-game fishing is made easier thanks to the wrap-around deck space, as well as bait stations, tackle boxes, and livewells.
+Big-game fishing is made easier thanks to the wrap-around deck space, as well as rigging stations, tackle boxes, and livewells.
 They’re also easy to hose down at the end of the day.

-Offshore center console boats: Everglades Boats.
-If you’re looking for the top of the market, consider Everglades’s range of sportfishing center console boats, tournament-ready for offshore fishing with exclusive and luxurious finishings.
-Versatile and powerful, their offshore boats have 300hp Yamaha engines, an ultra-smooth ride, and a helm kitted out with the latest technology.
+If you’re looking for the top of the market, consider the Everglades range of sportfishing center console boats, tournament-ready for offshore fishing with exclusive and luxurious finishings.
+Versatile and powerful, their offshore boats have Yamaha outboard engines, large integrated fishboxes, and helms kitted out with the latest technology.

 Photo credit: Everglades Boats